 Dr. Kendra Sewall

-Kendra Sewall is an assistant professor of biological sciences specializing in animal behavior and neuroethology.
+Kendra Sewall is an associate professor of biological sciences specializing in animal behavior and neuroethology.
 Research in the Sewall lab seeks to understand how neural and behavioral processes — and the environmental and developmental factors that impact those processes — contribute to animal survival and reproductive success.
 This work pertains to understanding the proximate basis of adaptive and dysfunctional behavior, and is also relevant to understanding the evolution of the brain and behavior.

 Dr. Sewall teaches courses in neuroscience through the College of Science, as well as a course in Animal Cognition.
 Prior to joining Virginia Tech in 2013, she was an NRSA postdoctoral Fellow in Animal Behavior and Behavioral Neuroscience at Duke University.